saeidamiri1/saeidamiri1.github.io/index.md

 Hello!
 You have reached the personal webpage of Saeid Amiri; this website is my personal space where I put my ongoing researches and academic activities.

-My skill lies at the intersection of machine learning, statistics, and computational statistics.
+My skill lies at the intersection of machine learning, statistics, predictive models, and computational statistics.
 In particular, I am working on the high-dimensional data and Big data and interested to develop the statistical learning (clustering and classification methods) for the big data.
-As Statistician, I enjoy working on the classical statistical inference, e.g., order statistic which has strong theories than the contemporary statistics.
 As a dedicated supporter of open-science and supporter of the recent trend in developing the computational techniques, e.g., Github, among many others, I have been developing a few libraries in R from my researches, and they are released and maintained in this website.

-I am interested in Statistical Genetics, bioinformatics, computational statistics, developing algorithms, and working on interesting projects in academia\industry.
+I am interested in Statistical Machine learning, computational statistics, Bioinformatocs, developing algorithms, and working on interesting projects in academia\industry.
 I do [research](https://saeidamiri1.github.io/papers/), and develop data analysis [software](https://saeidamiri1.github.io/software/).

 If you are interested in collaborating and doing some great work, please reach out to me via: